peteroupc/peteroupc.github.io/randomfunc.md

 - **Beta binomial distribution**: `Binomial(trials, BetaDist(a, b))`, where `a` and `b` are the two parameters of the beta distribution, and `trials` is a parameter of the binomial distribution.
 - **Beta negative binomial distribution**: `NegativeBinomial(successes, BetaDist(a, b))`, where `a` and `b` are the two parameters of the beta distribution, and `successes` is a parameter of the negative binomial distribution.
-If _successes_ is 1, the result is a _Waring-Yule distribution_. (`NegativeBinomial` can be `NegativeBinomialInt` instead.)
+If _successes_ is 1, the result is a _Waring&ndash;Yule distribution_. (`NegativeBinomial` can be `NegativeBinomialInt` instead.)
 - **Cauchy (Lorentz) distribution**: `scale * tan(pi * (RNDU01OneExc()-0.5)) + mu`, where `mu` and `scale`
 are the two parameters of the Cauchy distribution.
 - **Chi distribution**: `sqrt(GammaDist(df * 0.5) * 2)`, where `df` is the number of degrees of